Cliff Warner and Nina Cortlandt: Storyline

 Nina is released from the sanitarium.
 After a failed relationship with Benny Sago, she begins dating Matt Connolly (Michael Tylo).
 They take a vacation to Martha's Vineyard and they run into Cliff.
 Matt tells Cliff that Nina is still in love with him.
 Nina has already boarded a train back to Pine Valley.
 Cliff manages to get to Nina before the train departs and declares his love for her.
 In December 1986, they marry for the third time in a lavish ceremony in Tavern on the Green in New York City.

 In 1987, Cliff becomes involved in an international rescue for a war-torn South American nation.
 He is reported killed while attempting to deliver medicine.
 Nina goes to Martha's Vineyard to grieve.
-Matt Connolly follows her and they end up making love.
+Matt Connolly follows her and they end up having sex.
 Nina, afraid of being alone, asks Matt to marry her, which he does.
 Nina tries to settle into her new life with Matt, but still desperately misses her beloved Cliff.

 Nina is stunned when Cliff turns up alive; it turns out he had only been held prisoner.
-They are overcome with emotion and have a wild night of passionate lovemaking.
+They are overcome with emotion and have a wild night of passionate sex.
 When he finds out that Nina married Matt, he leaves her.
 When Nina finds out she is pregnant, a paternity issue arises.
 Believing her life with Cliff is over, Nina says Matt is the father and they move to Chicago.

 Months later, Cliff is proven to be the biological father of the child, Michael.
 By this time, Cliff is engaged to his doctor colleague, Angie Hubbard (Debbi Morgan).
 Nina returns to Pine Valley and Angie instantly feels threatened.
 For good reason, it turned out, as in the end, Cliff and Nina realize they are meant to be.
 The Warners marry for a fourth time and leave town for a new life in Denver, Colorado.

 Nina briefly returned to Pine Valley as part of All My Childrens 25th anniversary from January 3 through January 6, 1995, also for the 40th anniversary celebration, which aired on January 5, 2010, and again on April 20, 2010, with her mother Daisy (Gillian Spencer) for Palmer's funeral.